-The taxable portion of distributions from nonqualified plans are subject to the net investment in-CAUTION come tax.
-See the Instructions for Form 8960.
+The taxable portion of distributions from nonqualified plans is subject to the NIIT.
+See the Instruc-TION tions for Form 8960.

 Distribution of U.S. savings bonds.
 If you receive U.S. savings bonds in a taxable distribution from a retirement or profit-sharing plan, report the value of the bonds at the time of distribution as income.
 The value of the bonds includes accrued interest.
 When you cash the bonds, your Form 1099-INT will show the total interest accrued, including the part you reported when the bonds were distributed to you.
 For information on how to adjust your interest income for U.S. savings bond interest you previously reported, see How To Report Interest Income in chapter 1 of Pub.
 550, Investment Income and Expenses.